Arthur Percival: Later life

-Percival returned to the United Kingdom in September 1945 to write his despatch at the War Office but this was revised by the UK Government and only published in 1948.
+Percival returned to the United Kingdom in September 1945 to write his despatch at the War Office but this was revised by the UK Government and published only in 1948.
 He retired from the army in 1946 with the honorary rank of lieutenant-general but the pension of his substantive rank of major-general.
-Thereafter, he held appointments connected with the county of Hertfordshire, where he lived at Bullards in Widford: he was Honorary Colonel of 479th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery, (T.A.) from 1949 to 1954 and acted as one of the Deputy Lieutenants of Hertfordshire in 1951.
+Thereafter, he held appointments connected with the county of Hertfordshire, where he lived at Bullards in Widford: he was Honorary Colonel of 479th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery, (T.A.) from 1949 to 1954 and in 1951 was appointed as one of the Deputy Lieutenants of Hertfordshire.
 He continued his relationship with the Cheshire Regiment being appointed Colonel of the Cheshire Regiment between 1950 and 1955; an association continued by his son, Brigadier James Percival who became Colonel of the Regiment between 1992 and 1999.

 Percival was respected for the time he had spent as a Japanese prisoner of war.
 Serving as life president of the Far East Prisoners of War Association (FEPOW), he pushed for compensation for his fellow captives, eventually helping to obtain a token £5 million of frozen Japanese assets for this cause.
-This was distributed by the FEPOW Welfare Trust, on which Percival served as Chairman.
+This was distributed by the FEPOW Welfare Trust, on which Percival served as chairman.
 He led protests against the film The Bridge on the River Kwai when it was released in 1957, obtaining the addition of an on-screen statement that the movie was a work of fiction.
-He also worked as President of the Hertfordshire British Red Cross and was made an Officer of the Venerable Order of Saint John in 1964.
+He also worked as president of the Hertfordshire British Red Cross and was made an Officer of the Venerable Order of Saint John in 1964.

 Percival died at the age of 78 on 31 January 1966, in King Edward VII's Hospital for Officers, Beaumont Street in Westminster, and is buried in the churchyard at Widford in Hertfordshire.

 Family

 On 27 July 1927 Percival married Margaret Elizabeth "Betty" MacGregor Greer in Holy Trinity Church, Brompton.
 She was the daughter of Thomas MacGregor Greer of Tallylagan Manor, a Protestant linen merchant from County Tyrone in Northern Ireland.
 They had met during his tour of duty in Ireland but it had taken Percival several years to propose.
 They had two children.
-A daughter, Dorinda Margery, was born in Greenwich and became Lady Dunleath.
+A daughter, Dorinda Margery, was born in Greenwich and in 1959 married Charles Mulholland, 4th Baron Dunleath.
 Alfred James MacGregor, their son, was born in Singapore and served in the British Army.